mapbox/cloudfriend/readme.md

 Helper functions for assembling CloudFormation templates in JavaScript

-## Intrinsic functions, conditions, pseudo parameters
+## Intrinsic functions and conditions

+These are functions that you can use in place of various CloudFormation objects.

 CloudFriend | CloudFormation
 --- | ---